 and Assisted Living?

 Skilled nursing homes offer a more significant level of care.
 Skilled Nursing is for those who require significant medical care, such as a specialized line for IV medications, a ventilator, respiratory therapy, or have a stage 3-4 pressure ulcer (bed sore).
-Essentially, anyone who needs medical treatment from a registered nurse 24/7, or requires assistance with daily self-care (eating, bathing, dressing, walking, getting out of bed or a chair, medication management, etc) or those who require daily therapy services will need a skilled care setting.
+Essentially, anyone who needs medical treatment from a registered nurse 24/7, or requires assistance with daily self-care (eating, bathing, dressing, walking, getting out of bed or a chair, medication management, etc) or those who require daily therapy or rehabilitation services will need a skilled care setting.

 Assisted living is for seniors who do not require constant care but need assistance with activities of daily living (ADLs), such as assistance with eating, bathing and dressing.